 Neuro Challenge Foundation for Parkinson’s team is dedicated to improving the quality of life of people with Parkinson’s and their caregivers.

 April is a visionary leader, known for her creative innovations which inspire programs that encourage Full Life Engagement.
 Specifically, she is credited with creating a Multi-Sensory room with experiences benefiting people with Parkinson’s Disease, Dementia, Vision Impairment, MS, Down Syndrome, Autism, and more.

-April has several years of experience as a Certified Activity Director in Long Term Care Settings and leads by example while serving as the President of Florida Health Care Activity Coordinator’s Association for District VI.
+April has several years of experience as a Certified Activity Director in Long Term Care Settings.
 Her dedication to best practices and customer service resulted in the pursuit of an Assisted Living Administrator’s License.

 April’s commitment to non-profits allowed her to focus on writing and administering grants, while developing programs that improve the Quality of Life for seniors or people with disabilities.
 April received a Bachelor of Science Degree in Health Education and began her career as a High School Teacher.
 She continues to be driven by the love of learning, discovery, and motivating others.

 In her “me” time, April enjoys time with family, gardening, kayaking, and creating art.